vippsas/vipps-recurring-api/vipps-recurring-api.md

 * `interval`: Describes how often the user will be charged.
 * `productName`: A short description of the subscription.
 Will be displayed as the agreement name in the Vipps or MobilePay app.
 * `productDescription`: More details about the subscription.
 Optional field.
 * `merchantAgreementUrl`: URL where you will send the customer to view/manage their subscription.
-See [Merchant agreement URL](#merchant-agreement-url).
+See [Merchant agreement URL](#merchant-agreement-url) for more details.

 ![Agreement fields](images/agreement_fields.png)